What is A/B Testing?

 Making a change to your marketing can be intimidating if you’re only relying on your intuition.
 Sure, you might think a particular change will lead to improvement – but you never really know until you try!
 A/B tests provide a low-stakes environment where you can test out a change before committing to it fully.
 The best part is that you win either way.
 If your “B” group falters, you know that you were on the right track with your “A” group.
 If your “B” group blows “A” out of the water, you can feel confident in making the switch.

-When not to run an A/B test
+When not to run A/B testing

 Of course, A/B tests aren’t right for every single situation.
 If you’re just looking to make a very simple change that won’t cost you much, it may be worth just making the change.
 The same goes for updating your creatives to follow best practices.
 (If your ads don’t have a CTA, and you want to add one, there’s no need to wait for test results!)
 Some changes simply aren’t worth the extra cost of a test.
 If you’re testing a creative design where your “A” group photo is zoomed in 10% more than your “B” group, the difference between the two probably isn’t big enough to justify a test.
 (However, it may be worth testing whether full-body photos work better than closeups of people’s faces, for example.)